 GENERAL TERMS AND CONDITIONS (T&C)

-SELLER'S INTERNET PLATFORM
+SELLER’S ONLINE PLATFORM

 TERMS OF PAYMENT